4 Easy Ways to Build Mentorship Goals in Mentoring Programs

 Mentee Goals vs Mentorship Program Goals

-Before diving into some best practices to consider for creating goals in your mentoring program, let’s consider the primary beneficiary of a mentoring partnership program.
+Before diving into some mentoring program best practices to consider for creating goals, let’s look into the primary beneficiary of a partnership program.
 There are three more immediate beneficiaries of mentoring:

 • The mentees who are acquiring skills, experiences, or other types of knowledge as a result of the mentoring relationships